tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.batch_self_adjoint_eig.md

 ### `tf.batch_self_adjoint_eig(input, name=None)` {#batch_self_adjoint_eig}

-Calculates the Eigen Decomposition of a batch of square self-adjoint matrices.
+Computes the Eigen Decomposition of a batch of square self-adjoint matrices.

 The input is a tensor of shape `[..., M, M]` whose inner-most 2 dimensions form square matrices, with the same constraints as the single matrix